COMP0016-Team6/user-manual/docs/clinicians.md

 ### Browse Information

-This page displays all patients information including name, email, date of birth, age, gender, diagnostic conclusion, weight and treatment history.
+This page displays all patient’s information including name, email, date of birth, age, gender, diagnostic conclusion, weight and treatment history.
+These data will be accessible by both the clinician and the patient.

-Both clinicians and patients can check all treatment plans since the patient received medical care in the treatments history bit.

 ![Clinicians Patient Info Information](img/clinicians/info.png)

 ### Change Weight

-On the `Patient Info` page, change weight is also allowed.
-Click on the `Change Weight` button, input a natural number, submit it.
+On the `Patient Info` page, you can also update the patient's weight by clicking on the `Change Weight` button.
+Submit a positive number to update the new weight of the patient.

 ![Clinicians Patient Info Changing Weight](img/clinicians/change_weight(1).png)